 I shared vulnerably in this interview, but I’ve finally gotten used to sharing that stuff despite the vulnerable feeling.
 (I talked about that challenge too.)

-The host, Stacy Raye Kellogg, gave me permission to share the episode right here for you.
+The host, Stacy Raye Kellogg, a life and leadership coach and facilitator, gave me permission to share the episode right here for you.
 I hope you find something useful and that you enjoy the conversation too.

 You can listen to the episode here (or on Apple Podcasts):